 This study was carried out in four educational hospitals (Imam Khomeini, Mustafa Khomeini, Taleghani and Kowsar hospitals) in Ilam city in 2014.
 These hospitals with a total capacity of 250 beds have 23 wards including six internal medicine wards, five intensive care wards, three surgical wards, three emergency departments, two pediatrics wards, two neurology wards and two psychiatry units.
 Total numbers of all employees working in all these hospitals including physicians, nurses, midwives and paramedics (radiology and laboratory staff) were 365 persons.
-A total of 104 persons in different wards of the hospitals including physicians, nurses, midwives and paramedics (radiology and laboratory staff) were selected and participated in this study through available (convenience)
+A total of 104 persons in different wards of the hospitals including physicians, nurses, midwives and paramedics (radiology and physicians) has study through available (convenience)